Transgender Day of Remembrance

 Seaver Theatre Large Studio @ Pomona College

-The second workshop is called "Trans Folks and the Police State."
-This workshop is geared for folks who already have an understanding of the prison-police state and who want to deepen their understanding of how trans bodies are targeted by violent state policies and practices.
+The second workshop was called "Trans Folks and the Police State."
+This workshop was geared for folks who already have an understanding of the prison-police state and who want to deepen their understanding of how trans bodies are targeted by violent state policies and practices.
 The "Trans Folks and the Police State" workshop touches on a pressing topic given that the LA County jail system is currently under two separate federal investigations into widespread sheriff brutality.
 The LA County jail system is the nation's largest jailing system of its kind.
 Tellingly, it is also the nation's largest de facto mental health institution.
-Participants will learn about how Gender Justice LA and its allies organize against the violent conditions in the system and against the policies that criminalize trans lives and push them into poverty and incarceration.
+Participants learned about how Gender Justice LA and its allies organize against the violent conditions in the system and against the policies that criminalize trans lives and push them into poverty and incarceration.